Our competition is structured into a semi-final and a final.

 Constance was nomindated for 2 national dance awards nominations and won the 2022 National Dance Critics Circle Award for Best Female Classical Performance for her role of Swanilda in Coppélia.

 While Constance's primary focus is her career as a principal dancer, she is also passionate about sharing her knowledge and expertise with aspiring dancers.
 Through masterclasses and workshops, she imparts her wisdom, nurturing the next generation of talent and inspiring them to reach new heights in their own dance journeys.
-Constance has taught for Studio Wayne McGregor, English National Ballet School, London Vocational Ballet School, Rambert School, NEBT, Acosta Dance Centre, Royal Conservatoire of Scotland and Jamiel Laurence Creation.
+Constance has taught for Studio Wayne McGregor, English National Ballet School, London Vocational Ballet School, Rambert School, NEBT, Acosta Dance Centre, Royal Conservatoire of Scotland and she is now the course leader for Ballet Nights Masterclasses.

 Constance has been practising Yoga alongside her career and holds a Yoga Level 3 Instructor diploma and graduated with a Bachelor of Science in Sport, Fitness and Coaching.